FridaySalami/cookbook-chefstore/src/content/recipes/thai-green-curry.md

    featured: true
 ---

+## Why You'll Love This

+This curry is a fast track to a full heart and a warm kitchen.
+It’s the weeknight hero you barely have to think about, but still feels like something special.
+That first hiss of curry paste hitting the pan?
+That’s the kind of smell that travels to your neighbours, your memories, and somewhere deep behind your eyes where comfort lives.

+The sauce is creamy and sharp all at once.
+Coconut softens the edges.
+Basil brightens the corners.
+The veg stays snappy.
+And the whole thing is ready before you even finish the rice.

+Best part?
+You don’t need to follow it too tight.
+It’s one of those recipes that forgives.
+That lets you swap, riff, skip, or jazz it up depending on what’s knocking about in the fridge.
+You don’t make it once.
+You make it part of the week.

 ## Ingredients

-- 2 tablespoons vegetable oil
+- 2 Tablespoons Vegetable Oil
-- 3 tablespoons Thai green curry paste
+- 3 Tablespoons Thai Green Curry Paste
-- 500g chicken breast, diced
-- 400ml coconut milk
+- 500 Grams Chicken Breast
+- 400 Millilitres Coconut Milk
-- 1 tablespoon fish sauce
+- 1 Tablespoon Fish Sauce
-- 1 teaspoon sugar
+- 1 Teaspoon Sugar
-- 100g baby corn
-- 100g sugar snap peas
+- 100 Grams Baby Corn
+- 100 Grams Sugar Snap Peas
-- Fresh Thai basil or coriander to garnish
+- Thai Basil or Coriander, to garnish
-- Steamed jasmine rice to serve
+- Steamed Jasmine Rice, to serve

 ## Instructions

+**Start the base.**
-1. Heat a splash of oil in a deep pan or wok.
-Add the curry paste and let it sizzle for 1–2 minutes until your kitchen smells like a Thai street stall.
+Heat the vegetable oil in a deep pan or wok over medium heat.
+Add the green curry paste and let it fry for 1 to 2 minutes.
+Stir gently but don’t rush you want the paste to bloom, to wake up, to send out that unmistakable Thai aroma.
+The kitchen should smell bold and bright.

-2. Toss in the diced chicken and cook until it starts to brown at the edges.
+**Cook the chicken.**
+Dice the chicken breast into bite-sized chunks and add it to the pan.
+Stir to coat it in the fragrant paste.
+Let it cook for a few minutes until the outside takes on a little colour and starts to firm up.

+**Add the coconut milk.**
-3. Pour in the coconut milk, stir gently, then add the fish sauce and sugar.
-Simmer for 10 minutes.
+Pour in the coconut milk and stir until everything is well mixed.
+Drop in the fish sauce and sugar.
+Let it simmer gently for about 10 minutes.
+The chicken should cook through, and the sauce should thicken slightly, taking on a silky texture.

+**Toss in the vegetables.**
-4. Add baby corn and sugar snap peas.
-Simmer for another 5 minutes, just until the veg is tender and bright.
+Add the baby corn and sugar snap peas to the sauce.
+Simmer for another 5 minutes or so.
+You want the vegetables to stay bright and slightly crisp, not soggy.
+Keep the heat gentle.

+**Balance the flavours.**
-5. Taste and adjust—maybe a splash more fish sauce, a pinch of sugar, or a squeeze of lime if you're feelin' zesty.
+Taste the sauce.
+Add a splash more fish sauce if it needs salt, a pinch of sugar for sweetness, or even a squeeze of lime if you’re craving something zesty.
+The balance is yours to strike.

+**Serve it up.**
-6. Serve hot over jasmine rice and top with fresh basil or coriander.
-Close your eyes and listen for tuk-tuks.
+Spoon the curry over warm jasmine rice and finish with a handful of fresh Thai basil or coriander.
+Serve hot, and if you close your eyes, you might just hear the rattle of a tuk-tuk and the hum of night markets.

 ## Tips

 - Want it hotter?
 Add a chopped green chili to the pan with the chicken.
 - Out of chicken?
-Prawns, tofu, or aubergine work great.
+Prawns, tofu, or aubergine work beautifully.
-- Leftover curry paste?
-Freeze it in an ice cube tray for next time.
+- Got leftover curry paste?
+Freeze it in ice cube trays so you’re halfway there next time.

 ## Goes Great With